Medical ultrasound: Gynecology and obstetrics

 Gynecologic ultrasonography examines female pelvic organs (specifically the uterus, ovaries, and fallopian tubes) as well as the bladder, adnexa, and pouch of Douglas.
 It uses transducers designed for approaches through the lower abdominal wall, curvilinear and sector, and specialty transducers such as transvaginal ultrasound.

-Obstetrical sonography was originally developed in the late 1950s and 1960s by Sir Ian Donald and is commonly used during pregnancy to check the development and presentation of the fetus.
+Obstetrical sonography was originally developed in the late 1950s and 1960s by Ian Donald and is commonly used during pregnancy to check the development and presentation of the fetus.
 It can be used to identify many conditions that could be potentially harmful to the mother and/or baby possibly remaining undiagnosed or with delayed diagnosis in the absence of sonography.
 It is currently believed that the risk of delayed diagnosis is greater than the small risk, if any, associated with undergoing an ultrasound scan.
 However, its use for non-medical purposes such as fetal "keepsake" videos and photos is discouraged.

 Obstetric ultrasound is primarily used to: